ApexRMS/wisdmStsimLinkage/demoWisdmStSimLinkage/README.md

 be downloaded [here](https://apexrmscom.sharepoint.com/:f:/s/External/El1jb0RXzJtJi4FprKtedE0B7Rs50z14xA3z_we9Fm_GMA?e=EsP7tI).
 Please note that the WISDM file is quite large (~5.7GB).

-These backup files should be downloaded to the 'library/' folder present in the same folder as this README, not inside another folder (such as `scripts/`).
-Once downloaded, both backup files must be opened, and saved as active libraries to the same 'library/' folder.
+These backup files should be downloaded and saved into a folder named `library` that should created in the same folder as this README, not inside another folder (such as `scripts/`).
+Once downloaded, both backup files must be opened, and saved as active libraries to the same `library/` folder.

 ## Configuration